Dagon International: Projects

 In 2003, the company opened a major retail shopping centre, Dagon Centre at the Myaynigone junction in Yangon's Sanchaung Township.
 In December 2011, it opened Dagon Centre II, a six story shopping complex containing 60 shops and a theater.

 The company also upgraded and extended the national highway from Rangoon to Mandalay.

-Controversies
+Military ties

 Through the Dagon Win Aung's ties to the military, the company gained exclusive logging rights to harvest timber from Myanmar's protected forest reserves.